Blog Details

 Plant Protein Hydrolysis

-Soy, pea, and chickpea proteins are hydrolysed with proteases to improve their solubility, emulsification, and foaming properties.
-The resulting hydrolysates are used in plant-based beverages, protein bars, and meat analogues.
+Soy, pea, and chickpea proteins are treated with proteases to break them into smaller components.
+As a result, their solubility, emulsification, and foaming improve.
+Therefore, protease enzyme applications in food processing protein hydrolysis help create better plant-based products.
+These hydrolysates are widely used in beverages, protein bars, and meat alternatives.

 Plant-Based